-The fifth annual Alumni Global Day of Service united Binghamton University graduates in community service projects during a designated weekend, showing Bing pride and the collective power of volunteerism.
-Stay tuned for updates with a full schedule and alumni-led projects.
+The fifth annual Alumni Global Day of Service will unite Binghamton University graduates in community service projects during a designated weekend, showing Bing pride and the collective power of volunteerism.
+REGISTER NOW to join us in this enjoyable, worldwide and impactful alumni event!

 - Donate blood